alvarogonzalezferrer/zerozeroufo/README.md

 A,S,D,W or arrow keys : move the UFO ↕️ ↔️

-Z or SPACE - use your beam to abduct cows and solders 🐄
+Z or SPACE - use your beam to abduct cows and soldiers 🐄

 X or ENTER - shoot in the direction you're moving  ⚡